razak17/buffer-sticks.nvim/README.md

   - Configurable position: `"right"`, `"left"`, or `"below"`
   - Configurable size as fraction of screen
   - Customizable border, title, and footer
-  - Default: right side, 50% width, 80% height, single border
+  - Default: right side, 50% width, 80% height, single border, filename as title

 - **`"current"`** - Switches buffer in the current window
   - Shows immediate preview as you navigate